jonghyun-joann-lee/cs4111-Cookbook/README.txt

 1. Asked how to construct a table in HTML when writing category_recipes.html
 a.
 Prompt:
-In HTML, how do you create a table with columns that are named Recipe Name, Author, Category, TotalTime, AggregatedRating, Calories, and Sugar (grams)?
+In HTML, how do you create a table with columns that are named Recipe Name, Author, TotalTime, AggregatedRating, Calories, and Sugar (grams)?

 b.
 Response:
 Creating a table in HTML with specific column names involves using the <table>, <tr>, <th>, and <td> tags.
 Here's how you would structure a table with the columns "Recipe Name", "Author", "Category", "Total Time", "Aggregated Rating", "Calories", and "Sugar (grams)":